epikowa/epikowa.github.io/content/about/index.md

 * Write and publish articles, podcasts and videos to improve the general public's digital literacy
 * Create open source libraries and tools to help with creating widely available services and softwares
 * Offer commercial services and softwares

+Epikowa currently is a personal project by Benjamin Dasnois and therefor does not currently offer any commercial services.